goossaert/kingdb/doc/kingdb.md

 ###Compression

 Compression is enabled by default, using the [LZ4 algorithm](https://github.com/Cyan4973/lz4).
-The compression option affects the behavior of an entire database: there is no option to compress some entries and keep the other uncompressed, it’s all or nothing.
+The compression option affects the behavior of an entire `Database`: there is no option to compress some entries and keep the other uncompressed, it’s all or nothing.
 The compression parameter can be `kNoCompression` or `kLZ4Compression`.
-For example, the following code creates a database with compression disabled:
+For example, the following code creates a `Database` with compression disabled:

     kdb::DatabaseOptions db_options;
     db_options.compression = kdb::kNoCompression;